 Until recently, it was believed that 50-ppm sulfur would be the

 main diesel specification.
-However, strong signs indicate that the
+However, strong signs indicate that

-on sulfur reductions.
+legislation is focused on sulfur reductions.
 In December 2000,

 the U.S. EPA published mandates for 15-ppm sulfur diesel by

 2006.
-Some major oil companies have adapted the policy to produce clean burning, so-called
+Some major oil companies have adapted the policy to produce clean burning,

-product quality improvement.
+for further product quality improvement.